nmbr73/Falke/README.md

 Want to show your post production skills?
 Any idea how to use some compositing and VFx to transform some simple photos into a cool clip?
 Need some material to play with tracking, stabilization, colors, and all that good stuff?

-Give it a try by using the shots in this repository.
+Give it a try by using the shots in this repository (fork and clone or just [download the ZIP file](https://github.com/nmbr73/Falke/archive/refs/tags/v1.0.zip) if you are not comfortable with Git).
 Let me know the YouTube URL of the result so I can add it here (or add it yourself by submitting a pull request).

 *Side note on the CC-BY-SA: Don't overdo it - no need to 'burn in' any attribution into your video (sure, you can do so - but it's not a must).
 Put a link into your video description and everything is fine.*